Tom Robertson Therapy

 Hypnotherapy

 Hypnotherapy is the application of hypnosis by the therapist to bring about the necessary change in the client to eliminate their problems.
-The purpose of hypnosis is to access and activate the client's inner resources to bring about the client's desired outcomes.
+The purpose of hypnosis is to access and activate the client's inner resources to bring about the desired outcomes.

 Contrary to what stage hypnotists portray, you will not do anything that you find unacceptable or unpalatable.
 People who appear to be under the 'control' of the stage hypnotist could be described as 'seeking their 15 minutes of fame'.
 Usually these are the same people who will become exhibitionists after a few alcoholic drinks.
-During hypnotherapy, if you ever feel uncomfortable and want to end the session and return to full consciousness, you will be perfectly capable of doing so.

 Neuro Linguistic Programming